 The route by car from Paris to Provins France takes the same time as the train (one hour and 25 minutes).
 Take the N4 highway and then follow D231 to Provins.
 Driving in and around Paris, be sure to know your route and/or have a good navigator!

 The Provins Tourist Office has a large car park with paid parking.
-My friend and I parked outside the fortified wall and walked into the medieval centre of Provins.
+Or, park outside the fortified wall and walked into the medieval centre of Provins.

 I am discovering during my years of living in France that there is a story behind absolutely EVERYTHING.
 So what indeed is the story behind Provins France?

-1. Wander The Upper And Lower Town In Provins France
+1. Wander The Upper Town And The Lower Town In Provins France

 Enter Provins France through one of the towering gates and meander down the cobblestone streets past the ancient half-timbered buildings.
 For me, there is a calmness and innate curiosity that comes from wandering along the same streets as the wool merchants from centuries ago.